girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 ### Retina Display

-Retina display is a term created by Apple to refer to devices and monitors that have a resolution and pixel density so high that a person is unable to discern the individual pixels at a normal viewing distance.
-Apple’s Retina Display made its debut on 2011’s iPhone 4, which featured a screen resolution of 960 x 640 pixels four times the number of pixels as the iPhone 3.
-The new Retina display was well received and greatly improved the viewing experience.
+Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.
+Apple’s membrane show created its debut on 2011’s iPhone four, that featured a screen resolution of 960 x 640 pixels fourfold the quantity of pixels because the iPhone three.
+The new membrane display was well received and greatly improved the viewing expertise.

-The simplest way to make your images properly appear on High-Resolution Displays, such as the MacBook Pros "retina display" is to define their width and height values as only half of what the original file is.
-Here is an example of an image that is only using half of the original height and width:
+The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to outline their breadth and height values as solely 1/2 what the first file is.
+Here is associate example of a picture that's solely victimisation 1/2 the first height and width:

 ```css
 <style>